Build low-latency Vision AI applications using our new open-source Vision AI SDK. ⭐️ on GitHub ->

 Conclusion

-In this tutorial, we have built an AI assistant bot that works mostly out of the box with the Stream Chat React Native SDK:
+In this tutorial, we have built an AI assistant bot that works mostly out of the box with the Stream Chat React Native SDK and the React Native Chat AI SDK.

-• We have shown how to use our AI components for message rendering of LLM responses, such as markdown, code, tables, etc
+• We have shown how to use our AI components for message rendering of LLM responses, such as markdown, code, tables, charts etc.

 • We have shown how to create our server that will start and stop AI agents that will respond to user questions